rossrobino/domco/apps/docs/src/server/content/migrate.md

 ## Client

-- Run `npm i -D hono domco` in your terminal to install hono and domco as dependencies.
+- Run `npm i -D domco` in your terminal to install domco as a dependency.
 - Add `domco` to your `plugins` array in your `vite.config`.

 <!-- // prettier-ignore -->